-All community school sites are maintained on a regular basis and kept in good repair.
-Sites are checked regularly by site and maintenance staff to ensure safety regulations are met and that all city, state, and federal regulations are met.
-Repairs and maintenance are performed regularly by RCOE staff, and emergency repairs are conducted immediately upon notification to appropriate staff
+All court school program classrooms are maintained on a regular basis and kept in good repair.
+Classrooms are checked regularly by site and maintenance staff to ensure safety regulations are met and that all city, state, and federal regulations are met.
+Repairs and maintenance are performed regularly by probation staff.